 What is the Catch with High Paying Writing Jobs?

-Now why are those people willing to give you more money for you work than individuals looking for writers?
+Now, why are those people willing to give you more money for your work than individuals looking for writers?
 Is there a catch?
 Well, yes and no. Let me explain.

-The catch with those companies that are willing to pay you way more money for your work are the following.
+The catch with those companies that are willing to pay you way more money for your work is the following.

 1- You need to be able to write interesting out of this world pitch

 2- You need to be a good to excellent writer